Mental Health Resources for Families, Friends and Other Allies in Recovery

 NAMI Family-to-Family is a free, 8-session, evidence-based educational program for family, significant others and friends of people with mental health conditions.
 Research shows that the program significantly improves the coping and problem-solving abilities of the people closest to a person with a mental health condition.
 NAMI Family-to-Family is taught by NAMI-trained family members with lived experience and includes presentations, discussions and interactive exercises.

-Ohio Department of Mental Health & Addiction Services
+Ohio Department of Behavioral Health

-Get Help Early: Coordinated Specialty Care for First Episode Psychosis
+Learn about Coordinated Specialty Care for First Episode Psychosis

 The Ohio Suicide Prevention Foundation is dedicated to saving lives by connecting every Ohioan to hope, help, and suicide prevention resources.